Zantac Cancer Lawsuit | Lawyer

 NDMA is classified as “extremely hazardous,” under the federal Emergency Planning and Community Right-to-Know Act of 1986 (EPCRA).
 Stringent reporting requirements, therefore, are supposed to guide companies and individuals who produce, store, or use NDMA in large amounts.

-Do I have a Zantac Lawsuit?
+Do you have a Zantac lawsuit?

 If you took Zantac and have been diagnosed with bladder or stomach cancer, we will seek damages that include past and future: